Gopal-Dahale/PlayStore/README.md

 # PlayStore Network Science
 We focused on analyzing the apps from the Google Play store that provides a wide range of data features (price, rating, etc.).
 A network of apps is formed usingthe scraped data from the official play store website and different centrality measures were analyzed.
 We checked the scale-free nature of the network and evaluated 3network community detection algorithms which led to interesting results.
 Our findings leverage graph theory and network analysis.

-For a more information regarding the project, see the [project report](https://github.com/Gopal-Dahale/PlayStore/tree/main/Report)
+For a more information regarding the project, see the [project report](https://github.com/Gopal-Dahale/PlayStore/tree/main/Report).
+Not all the data, but some data can be found [here](https://drive.google.com/drive/folders/15LAIw1yWfalFb013H7llwSWIc_NpHKg6?usp=sharing).
 ## Scraping App Data
 Data was scraped using [google-play-scraper](https://github.com/facundoolano/google-play-scraper). `scrape.js` scrapes the data. `search_terms.js` was used to find search terms related to the categories name (`search_terms.txt`) and then `search_scrape.js` was used to scrape the data considering the searched terms.
 All the scraped app data is stored in `Data` directory.
 ## App Dataset Formation